caksoylar/vim-mysticaltutor/README.md

 ## Terminal themes
 Although not necessary for the Vim colorscheme to work, themes for some terminals are available under the `terminal` folder.
 Note that some of these are not tested, feel free to open an issue if you encounter problems.

 A simple tmux theme (displayed below) that you can append to your `tmux.conf` can also be found in the same folder.
-It doesn't require any special symbols or anything, but assumes you are using the terminal theme.
+It assumes you are using the terminal theme.

 ![terminal theme](https://caksoylar.github.io/mysticaltutor/images/mystical-terminal.png)